 1) Testbed: We have implemented OPT-MULE and FAST-MULE using IBM ILOG CPLEX 12.5 C++ libraries and Java, respectively.
-OPT-MULE was run on a machine with 4×8 core 2.4Ghz Intel Xeon E5-4640 CPU and 512GB of memory, whereas, we used a machine with 2×8 core 2Ghz Intel Xeon E5-2650 CPU and 256GB memory to evaluate FAST-MULE.
+OPT-MULE was run on a machine with 4×8 core 2.4Ghz Intel Xeon E5-4640 CPU and 512GB of memory, whereas, we used a machine with 2×8 core 2Ghz Intel Xeon E5-2650 CPU and 256GB memory to evaluate FAST-MULE We used a home-grown discrete event simulator to simulate the arrival and departure of VNs for the steady state scenario.